| |

 full blast.
 And a powerful blow it is - this album must contain some of the

-most energetic thrash metal released in the mid-nineties.
+most energetic thrash metal released in the mid-1990s.
 The performance

 sounds inspired and spontaneous, lacking all pre-calculation and routine-like